Jolak5/kanban-copy/books/lessons/lesson_js_objects.md

 ## Learning objectives
 - Understand different ways to create objects in JavaScript.
-- Learn to create and access properties and methods.
+- Create and access properties and methods of JavaScript objects.

 ### Estimated time: 1.5h